Policy Learning with Competing Agents

-For the capacity-aware baseline, we consider an RCT where treatments are assigned to $n=1000000$ students in order to estimate the CATE.
+We generate a dataset of $n=14915$ students by sampling from our simulated distribution.
+For the capacity-aware baseline, we consider an RCT where treatments are assigned to $n$ students in order to estimate the CATE.
 For the gradient-based methods, we randomly initialize the policy and optimize $\beta$ via projected stochastic gradient descent (in our case, ascent because we aim to maximize the policy value) using Algorithm \ref{alg:method}.
-We assume that $n=1000000$ students are observed by the decision maker at each iteration, and we run the algorithm for 50 iterations.
+We assume that $n$ students are observed by the decision maker at each iteration, and we run the algorithm for 50 iterations.
 We run 10 random trials, where the randomness is over the initialization and sampled students.

-Across all simulations, we observe that the policy learned by optimizing the policy gradient (competition-aware), is the most performant selection criterion, and it consistently obtains higher equlibrium policy value than policies learned by optimizing the other baselines (Table \ref{tab:nels}).
-Nevertheless, the strategy-aware policy is strong baseline.
-Figure \ref{fig:nels_learning}visualizes iterates of the gradient-based methods for maximizing $V_{\text{eq}}^{j}(\beta)$ for $j=1, 2, 3.$ The learned policies for each combination of method and objective are given in Appendix \ref{subsec:more_res}.
+Across our experiments, the competition-aware policy is the most performant, and the strategy-aware policy is strong baseline (Table \ref{tab:nels}).
+Figure \ref{fig:nels_learning} visualizes iterates of the gradient-based methods for maximizing $V_{\text{eq},j}(\beta)$ for $j=1, 2, 3.$ We note that the competition-aware method, which relies on the policy gradient estimator, can exhibit higher variance than the strategy-aware method, which relies on the model gradient estimator.
+While the policy gradient estimator consistently estimates the policy gradient, it targets a more complicated estimand and can have higher variance than the model gradient estimator, which does not consistently estimate the policy gradient.
+This is analogous to the related literature on estimating treatment effects under interference, where indirect effect estimators often have higher variance than direct effect estimators \citep{li2022random}.

+When the objective is $V_{\text{eq}, 2}$, the competition-aware policy only yields a modest improvement over the baselines, despite that the three approaches admit different groups of students (Figure \ref{fig:outcomes_plot}b).
+We attribute this to the observation that all students have similar values of $Y_{i, 2}(1)$.
+Among the students, the range of $Y_{i, 2}(1)$ is $5.56$, while the range of $Y_{i, 1}(1)$ is $23.5$, and the range of $Y_{i, 3}(1)$ is $10$.
+All three methods obtaining similar policy value when optimizing $V_{\text{eq}, 2}$ is an artefact of the fact that all students have $Y_{i, 2}(1)$ that are close in value.